 The Short Answer

 Rightmove does not send email alerts the moment a property is listed.
 Instead, alerts are batched and sent at set intervals throughout the day — typically a few times between morning and early evening.
-The exact timing varies, but most users report receiving alerts somewhere between 2 and 8 hours after a listing first goes live on the site.
+The exact timing varies, but renters frequently report alerts arriving hours after a listing first goes live — sometimes the better part of a day later.
+Rightmove does not publish the underlying schedule.

 This isn't a bug or a failing on Rightmove's part.
 It's how their system is designed.
 Rightmove processes millions of saved searches across millions of users, and batching is the most efficient way to handle that volume.
 But for renters in competitive markets, that delay creates a real problem.